sawolabs/flutter-sdk/README.md

      );
 ```

+**_NOTE: It is always recommended to store your apiKey and secretKey in a .env file.
+Otherwise, create a separate .dart file and add it to the .gitignore.
+Just make sure that you are not exposing the keys publicly and also add them to the .gitignore before pushing the project to a public repo._**

 #### Redirect User to login page

 - sawo provides two ways to authenticate user, one by email and one by phone number.